7 must-see sights of the Walk of Peace hiking route

 And don’t worry about the Covid-19 travel restrictions, you can book the tour risk-free.
 Read more about the Covid refund guarantee here.

-Making friends on the way
+Making friends along the way